patriknordlen/mt-payback/README.md

 # Limitations

-The departure list is for all departures from the selected departure station on the given day, not just the ones to the selected arrival station.
-This is because the API unfortunately doesn't provide any way to filter the departures.

 The list of departure and arrival stations is hardcoded in the app.
 It would be easy enough to include them all, but then it would take a longer time to choose departure and arrival stations.
 You could change to others as you see fit.
 The full list of stations along with their names and codes are available here: https://evf-regionsormland.preciocloudapp.net/api/TrainStations